-The purpose of this manual is to explain how to install and maintain the Electro-Mech Model LX1741 Outdoor Baseball / Softball scoreboard as well as the LX1741-ETN version of this product, which features Electronic Team Names.
+The purpose of this manual is to explain how to install and maintain the Electro-Mech Model LX1130 Outdoor Baseball / Softball scoreboard.
 Operation of the scoreboard is covered in the manual that ships with the control console.

-Original Filename: LX1741_Owner.docx

-Document Version: 1.4 Document Date: May 25, 2014
+Original Filename: LX1130\Owner Document Version: 1.6 Document Date: January 9, 2019